Country guides

 Doing business

-Timorese business culture emphasises building relationships, so it's important to invest time in getting to know colleagues and business partners through polite conversation before diving into business matters, as this fosters trust and facilitates communication.
-Though Tetum and Portuguese are the official languages, English is often used in business contexts and Indonesian is common (particularly in regional and rural areas).
-Knowledge of local languages may assist in both the business and social context.
+Building personal relationships is crucial in Timorese business culture, so it's important to engage in polite conversation before discussing business matters to establish trust.
+While Portuguese and Tetum are official languages, English is commonly used in business, and Indonesian is also prevalent, especially in rural areas.
+Knowledge of local languages can enhance both business and social interactions.

 Duty free